Good planets are hard to find. So let's keep this one clean.

 Circular CLT is an initiative from Envision Charlotte to collect #5 plastics and transform them into new products.

-The Skinny on #5 Plastics: Tons of products are made from #5 plastics, including most takeout containers, but did you know that a lot of that plastic is not actually recyclable?
+The Skinny on #5 Plastics: Tons of products are made from #5 plastics, including most takeout containers, but many of them are not accepted for recycling in our local curbside recycling programs.
 You may be putting them in the green bin, but that is likely to send your whole bin to the landfill.
 We have a better alternative!

 What kind of plastics are you accepting?

-We accept all #5 plastics, as long as they are clean and sticker free.
+We accept all white, clear or black #5 plastics, as long as they are clean, have no color or printing on them, and have all stickers & residue removed.
 All plastics have a recycling symbol on the product, usually on the bottom.
 If there is a #5 inside the symbol, you are good to go!
 If it has a different number, than it unfortunately cannot be accepted at this time.

 Why can't I put these in my curbside recycling bins?